 4. Pick Your Boosts

 Your veggie burger is an ideal place to get creative, nutritionally.
 You can add small amounts of virtually any type of finely chopped vegetable, from onions to kale to red bell pepper (or all three!).
 It's also a great place to add in protein powders and/or greens powders, to maximize your nutrient density – just make sure your powder is unsweetened!
-We love the new unsweetnened Protein & Greens blend by Navitas Organics.
+(Here's a particularly versatile unsweetened protein powder we love.)

 5. Pick Your Spices